 If you have pets, they inevitably bring with them germs, bacteria and allergens.
 It isn’t that they aren’t clean, it is just one of those things.
 Bacteria attach to their fur, they roll on the carpet and spread it.
 Or tiny flecks of faeces cling to their paws and get tracked into the carpet weave.

-Sometimes just being outside and tracking in moisture on their feet can cause problems.
+Sometimes just being outside and tracking in mud and moisture on their feet can cause problems.
 These repeated damp spots can allow mould to grow and this leads to allergic reactions.

 While this is less common, it is possible to get an upset stomach from certain moulds that can grow in a carpet.
 Mycotoxins cause stomach irritation and even infections and are extremely hard to spot in a carpet.